sarajag/foundry-samples/samples/microsoft/infrastructure-setup-terraform/00-basic/README.md

 ### Variables

 The variables listed below [must be provided](https://developer.hashicorp.com/terraform/language/values/variables#variable-definition-precedence) when performing deploying the templates.
-The file sample-terraform.tfvars provides a sample Terraform variables file that can be used.
+The file example.tfvars provides a sample Terraform variables file that can be used.

 - **location** - The Azure region the resources will be deployed to.
 This must be the same region where the pre-existing virtual network has been deployed to.